History of the New York Giants: 1987–1989

 Hall of Fame Inside linebacker Harry Carson (pictured in 2008) played for the Giants from 1975 to 1988, making nine pro bowls.

 In 1987, the Giants lost their first two games before the players strike.
-Unlike the players strike five years previous, NFL owners made a decision to use replacement players, but still lost all three replacement games, putting them at 0–5 when the strike ended.
+Unlike the players strike five years previous, NFL owners made a decision to use replacement players, but still lost all three replacement games, including lopsided home losses vs. the 49ers and Redskins, putting them at 0–5 when the strike ended.
 Though the Giants went 6–4 over their final 10 games, they finished out of the playoffs at 6–9.
 Bright spots for the season included tight end Mark Bavaro, who led the team in catches with 55, and three New York's linebackers making the Pro Bowl—Taylor, Carson, and Carl Banks.

 New York's 1988 season got off to a turbulent start due an offseason scandal involving Taylor.
 Taylor had abused cocaine, violating the NFL's substance abuse policy and was suspended for the first four games of the season.
 Taylor's over-the-edge lifestyle was becoming an increasing concern for fans and team officials.
 After his return, however, Taylor recorded 15.5 sacks in 12 games.
 The intense worry and scrutiny would prove to be for naught as for the rest of his career Taylor would pass his drug tests.

 Predictably, the Giants struggled to start the season.
 They were 2–2 when Taylor returned from his suspension.
 With Taylor back and playing well, however, they won six out of their next eight games.
 After two straight losses, the Giants won their next three contests to set up a win-or-go-home game against the Jets in the season finale.
 The Jets upset the Giants 27–21.
 When the Eagles beat the Cowboys, and the 49ers lost to the Rams later that night, the Eagles won the NFC East and the Rams clinched the final Wild Card berth.
 The Giants finished on the outside looking in despite a 10–6 record, because in the tiebreakers, they were swept in the season series by Philadelphia and had a worse conference record than the Rams.

 The Giants' 12–4 record in 1989 was the NFC's second-best (only to San Francisco's 14–2 record) They lost their divisional playoff game in overtime to the Rams, 19–13.
 The highlight of the game was wide receiver Flipper Anderson's catch of the game-winning touchdown pass.
 After catching the ball, Anderson made a long run to the end zone, silencing the crowd in attendance.
 In 1989, free-agent acquisition Ottis Anderson ran for 1,023 yards and caught 28 passes.
 Rookie Dave Meggett also emerged as a threat on third downs and special teams, catching 34 passes for 531 yards, and making the Pro Bowl.